UnfortunateGames/g2J-Re-Code/README.md

 ### Linux / MacOS

-Run the .sh file in your terminal, follow these instructions:
+To run the game in your terminal, follow these instructions:

 Set directory to the repository: